Powerful inaction, conspicuous absence, bountiful void

 *

-Maybe what concerns you is excellence; doing things well, with a light hand, without spoil and wear.
-Listen then to Tao Master Quang Tzu:
+Maybe what concerns you is excellence; doing things well.
+Listen then to Tao Master Quang Tzu explaining excellence with a light hand, without wear:

 A cook was cutting up an ox for Lord Wen-hui.
 His whole body was engaged in his work, with elegance and lightness, like a dance; the ox seemed to fall apart by itself under his knife.
 The Lord inquired amazed of such excellence.
-The butcher put down his knife straightened his back and answered in essence: “my secret is not in the skill but in the Way...
-As an apprentice, long ago, I used to see the whole ox and break my knife while hacking it... now I see the cavities, the natural grain, the interstices between joints and ligaments, the way around the obstacles... there is plenty of room for the knife to pass, I cut with my cleaver where there is nothing to resist and to use up my blade, I do not need to sharpen it anymore.
+The butcher put down his knife, straightened his back and answered in essence: “my secret is not in the skill but in the Way...
+As an apprentice, long ago, I used to see the whole ox and break my knife while hacking it... now my eyes see the cavities, the natural grain, the interstices between joints and ligaments, the way around the bones... there is plenty of room for the knife to pass, I cut with my cleaver where there is nothing to resist and use up my blade, I do not need to sharpen it any more.
 I advance carefully and the lumps of flesh fall aside from the bone, by themselves..."
 [10]

 *